University Directed Programs

 Ideally, a director:

-- Is well-liked and/or well-respected by students.
+- Is well-respected by students.
 Positive student evaluations for past UND courses and/or study abroad programs can be a helpful indicator.
 Students will consider traveling to a relatively unknown or challenging location if they think highly of the leader.

 - Has spent time in the host location(s).
 At a minimum, the leader should have done an in-depth site visit, but preferably the leader will have visited the location(s) on multiple occasions or spent time living there.

 - Knows the host language (if applicable), as well as the cultural and social norms of the host culture.
+Willing and able to educate themselves on the host language.

 - Understands and embraces the student support aspects of program leadership: setting clear expectations, promoting positive group dynamics and inclusion, responding to student crises, etc.